-China has conventionally regulated contracts approving licensing intellectual property exploitation between foreign and Chinese domestic companies (so-called cross-border licensing agreements) through the Regulation on the Administration of Import and Export of Technologies (hereinafter referred to as "TIER"), the implementing rule of Regulation on the Administration of Import and Export of Technologies, and the Technology Export and Import Contract Registration Administrative Statute, etc. Issues with the said regulations had been pointed out in light of their consistency with Article 28, paragraph 2 of the TRIPS Agreement, which stipulates licensees' right to conclude licensing contracts, from the viewpoint of Article 3 (National Treatment) of the said Agreement.
+China has conventionally regulated contracts approving licensing intellectual property exploitation between foreign and Chinese domestic companies (so-called cross-border licensing agreements) through the Regulation on the Administration of Import and Export of Technologies (hereinafter referred to as "TIER"), the implementing rule of Regulation on the Administration of Import and Export of Technologies, the Technology Export and Import Contract Registration Administrative Statute, etc. Issues with the said regulations had been pointed out in light of their consistency with Article 28, paragraph 2 of the TRIPS Agreement, which stipulates licensees' right to conclude licensing contracts, from the viewpoint of Article 3 (National Treatment) of the said Agreement.

 On March 18, 2019, by the decision of the State Council, China removed part of the articles of the TIER, for which Japan, the U.S., and EU had expressed concerns.
-We must continue paying attention the actual operation after the revision of the TIER, especially to whether or not appropriate operation will be carried out based on the legal revision in local governments, in the future.
+We must continue paying attention the actual operation after the revision of the TIER, especially to whether or not appropriate operation will be carried out based on such revision in local governments, in the future.
 The section below notes several issues on the consistency with the TRIPS Agreement, which had been conventionally pointed out.

-OWNERSHIP OF IMPROVED TECHNOLOGY (ARTICLE 27 & 29(3) OF THE FORMER TIER)
+Ownership of Improved Technology (Article 27 & 29(3) of the former TIER)